 Suppose you consider the numbers in other social media channels.
 Marketing on social media is a must for your affiliate marketing business.

-If you own a Facebook page with a decent following, it is easier to promote your affiliate offers.
+Promoting your affiliate offers is easier if you own a Facebook page with a decent following.
 Facebook page is like blogging on rented land.

 You create a page to attract followers by sharing relevant, interesting stuff.
-This could be your own content or from other content creators on the web.
+This could be your content or other content creators on the web.

 To make them better writers.